Woman meditating by a lake with words Restart Self-care as a Working Mom Mompowerment

 Time to take time for self-care

 Life happens.
 We have to get kids ready for school and ourselves ready for work.
-We must make things happen at home and at work.
-I often describe time management for a working mom like time Tetris.
-I’m constantly fitting work stuff with all the kids’ stuff and making sure I have time to connect with my husband.
+We manage work, life, kids, emergencies, and everything else all day.
+I often describe time management for a working mom as a productivity puzzle.
+And, as much as we schedule time for everything, sometimes we have to manage multiple layers at once.
+I’m constantly fitting in work stuff among all the kids’ stuff, and vice versa.
+And, I want to find time to connect with my husband and fit in exercise and time with friends.

-As moms, do we really take enough time for ourselves?
-We spend so much time and energy focused on others, but what about focusing on our needs.
-Within my own circle of friends and the moms I interviewed for the Mompowerment book, it doesn’t necessarily seem that we spend enough time on ourselves and our needs.
+When you try to restart self-care as a working mom, you must confront the idea that you likely don’t take enough time for yourself.
+We spend so much time and energy focused on others, but what about focusing on our needs?
+Within my own circle of friends and the moms I interviewed for the Mompowerment books, it doesn’t necessarily seem that we spend enough time on ourselves and our needs.
+How can we focus on others’ care and be 100% if we don’t take care of ourselves?

 Self-care in the interviews

 Some moms are really good about self-care.
-Of the 110+ professional part-time working moms I interviewed, a few made sure to include it in their schedule.
+I noticed how many of the 110+ professional working moms I interviewed carved out time for self-care.
+It was baked into their schedules.
 One mom I interviewed talked about how we need to “fill up ourselves before we can focus on our kids” and I can’t say enough how true this is.
-It’s hard to be at your best as a mom, employee, wife, sister, friend, or colleague when you’re working from an empty cup.
+It’s hard to be at your best as a mom, employee/business leader/colleague, spouse, sister, friend, etc., when you’re constantly serving from an empty cup.

 My definition of self-care

-How can we focus on others’ care and be 100% if we don’t take care of ourselves?
-And when I’m talking about self-care, I don’t only mean a spa day.
-I’m referring to the mental, physical, emotional – a holistic version of – self-care.
-I’m talking about eating right, drinking enough water, getting enough sleep, exercising enough, and having moments of self-care throughout your day or week (more on what this can look like below).
+And when I talk about self-care, I don’t only mean a spa day.
+I’m referring to the mental, physical, emotional – a holistic version – of self-care.
+The foundation of self-care includes eating right, drinking enough water, getting enough sleep, exercising enough, and having moments of self-care throughout your day or week (more on what this can look like below).

 Self-care and happiness

-And, in the end, when we fill up our cup, I think we’re happier.
+If you’re hesitating to restart self-care as a working mom (or maybe even integrate it into your routine for the first time), here’s an important aspect to consider.
+When we fill up our cup, I think we’re happier.
 As one mom describes it, “I’m happier and it trickles down to my kids, who are also happier.”
-We don’t always think about the link between happiness and self-care, but isn’t it harder to be happy when your cup is completely empty?
-I saw it in the interviews and I definitely feel that way.
-The fact that I’m tired (yep, not sleeping enough) is making it that much harder to be fully satisfied and happy in my case.
+We don’t always think about the link between happiness and self-care, but isn’t it harder to be happy when your cup is consistently empty?
+When you’re exhausted and overwhelmed, how can you focus energy on things like happiness?
+It’s all the little things that get your attention.
+And all the little issues become so much harder to deal with.
+I describe it as being overwhelmed by the underwhelming things in your life.

 Small doses of self-care each day

-These smaller doses can really help get us through a week or month.
+These smaller doses can really help get you through a week or month.
 You don’t want to only do self-care once a month and expect to be at your best.

 If I want to unwind at home, I might take a lavender bubble bath with bath salts and bath scrub – maybe even with a small glass of wine.
 It’s a moment of bliss in the evening once the boys are down.
-I listen to podcasts or rock out while working out.
-Something small, but I come back re-energized.
+I might listen to podcasts or rock out while working out.
+Something small, but I feel re-energized and ready to take it all on.

 As a working mom, you can’t always fit in the bigger self-care moments.
 Want some other ideas for small doses of self-care?